 Not only do they emit less radiation, but they are quicker to take than film x-rays so patients can have peace of mind regarding their safety.

 To further ensure your safety, your oral surgeon will limit the number of x-rays to those that are necessary and will take extra precautions, such as using a lead apron on patients during the procedure.

 This will depend on your situation.
 We will take only those x-rays that are necessary based on our initial examinations, the symptoms you are experiencing, and your medical and dental history.

-At Burnham Oral Surgery, Dr. Michael Burnham, Dr. Anne Stearns, and their team are happy to provide the most up-to-date technology to make your visit more comfortable, more efficient, and more accurate, and digital x-rays are a part of that plan.
+At Burnham Oral Surgery, Dr. Michael Burnham and his team are happy to provide the most up-to-date technology to make your visit more comfortable, more efficient, and more accurate, and digital x-rays are a part of that plan.
 Call us today to make an appointment.